The 10 best isekai anime according to Japan

 • Episodes: 25

-At first, it all seems like a typical hero's call: Naofumi is summoned into a fantasy world to fight threats alongside three other heroes.
-But the twist quickly unfolds—he's falsely accused and rejected by everyone, forced to forge his own path, using only a shield as a weapon.
+At first, everything seems like a typical hero's call: Naofumi is summoned to a fantasy world to fight threats alongside three other heroes.
+But things take a turn quickly—he is falsely accused and rejected by everyone, forced to go his own way, using only a shield as a weapon.

-This isolation ultimately shapes Naofumi in a unique way, making him a darker and more skeptical, yet also more human, protagonist.
-Throughout the story, we witness his journey of overcoming obstacles, creating sincere bonds with unlikely allies and gradually becoming a true hero.
+This isolation ends up shaping Naofumi in a unique way, making him a darker and more skeptical protagonist, but also more human.
+Throughout the story, we see his journey of overcoming adversity, forging sincere bonds with unlikely allies and gradually becoming a true hero.
 It's an anime about resilience, trust, and justice in a world full of hypocrisy.

 06. My Next Life as a Villainess: All Routes Lead to Doom